Briggsc28/briggsc28.github.io/_posts/2015-04-23-Open-Source-JS-Map.md

 ## Did you say plugins?

-YES - Leaflet js supports a wide range of the third party plugins that simplifies the addition commonly requested features.
+YES - Leaflet supports a wide range of the third party plugins that simplifies the addition commonly requested features.
 For example in my case displaying the day-night cycle.

 [The wide range of plugs in, can be found here!](http://leafletjs.com/plugins.html)